playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/script-attributes.md

 ## Attribute types

 When you declare an attribute you also declare the type of the attribute.
 This allows the editor to show the relevant controls for you to edit the attribute.
-Most types are self-explanitory, for example, "boolean", number" or "string".
-But some require some furher explanation in the below examples.
+Most types are self-explanatory, for example, "boolean", number" or "string".
+But some require some further explanation in the below examples.
 See the [full attribute reference][1] for more details.

 ### Entity attribute